-Grounds of Appeal
+Ground of Appeal

-- (i) Restoration of Cyrus Mistry "undermines corporate democracy".
-He was replaced after a majority in the Board voted against him. - (ii) Mr. Mistry never sought re-instatement after his tenure ended. - (iii) NCLAT's conclusions are based on an error that Tata Sons continues to be a Public Company. - (iv) NCLAT imposed an unsolicited consultative process by asking the Tatas to consult minority shareholders Shapoorji-Pallonji group before appointing the Executive Chairman. - (v) Restraint imposed by NCLAT on Mr. Ratan Tata and the nominee of the 'Tata Trusts' "from taking any decision in advance which requires majority decision of the Board of Directors or in the Annual General Meeting".
-According to Tata Sons such a direction was "wholly nebulous and seeks to stifle the exercise of rights of the shareholders and board members, resulting in their disenfranchisement, which cripples corporate democracy". - 21.
-Supreme Court on 10th January, 2020 stayed NCLAT order reinstating Mr. Cyrus Mistry as the executive chairman of Tata Sons and restoring his directorships in the holding company, with a preliminary observation that the first impression of the order was "not good" and that the tribunal 'could not have given consequential relief that had not been sought in the first place'. - 22.
-On 24th January, 2020, the Supreme Court granted a stay on the NCLAT order of dismissing the Registrar of Companies (RoC) plea seeking modification of its verdict in the Tata-Cyrus Mistry matter. - 23.
-On 26th March 2021, the Supreme Court set aside the NCLAT order dated 18-Dec-2019 and also dismissed the two petitions filed by the Petitioners.
+- i) Restoration of Cyrus Mistry "undermines corporate democracy".
+He was replaced after a majority in the Board voted against him. - ii) Mr. Mistry never sought re-instatement after his tenure ended. - iii) NCLAT's conclusions are based on an error that Tata Sons continues to be a Public Company. - iv) NCLAT imposed an unsolicited consultative process by asking the Tatas to consult minority shareholders Shapoorji-Pallonji group before appointing the executive chairman. - v) Restraint imposed by NCLAT on Mr. Ratan Tata and the nominee of the 'Tata Trusts' "from taking any decision in advance which requires majority decision of the Board of Directors or in the Annual General Meeting".
+According to Tata Sons such a direction was "wholly nebulous and seeks to stifle the exercise of rights of the shareholders and board members, resulting in their disenfranchisement which cripples corporate democracy". - Supreme Court on 10th January, 2020 stayed NCLAT order reinstating Mr. Cyrus Mistry as the executive chairman of Tata Sons and restoring his directorships in the holding company, with a preliminary observation that the first impression of the order was "not good" and that the tribunal 'could not have given consequential relief that had not been sought in the first place'.

+22) On 24th January, 2020 The Supreme Court put stay on the NCLAT order of dismissing the Registrar of Companies (RoC) plea seeking modification of its verdict in the Tata-Cyrus Mistry matter.